iam-shanmichael/sm-dac-flutter-boilerplates/dac_placeholder/example/README.md

-# pdax_placeholder_example
+# dac_placeholder_example

-Demonstrates how to use the pdax_placeholder_example plugin.
+Demonstrates how to use the dac_placeholder_example plugin.

 ## Getting Started